JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/token_swap.md

 title: Token Swap
 ---

-Token Swap provides an authenticatiow flow where client-side apps (like cli/desktop/mobile apps) are still able to use long-living tokens and the oppurtunity to refresh them without exposing your application's secret.
+Token Swap provides an authenticatiow flow where client-side apps (like CLI/desktop/mobile apps) are still able to use long-living tokens and the opportunity to refresh them without exposing your application's secret.
 This however requires a server-side part to work.

-It is based on the [Authorization Code](authorization_code.md) flow and is also documented by spotify: [Token Swap and Refresh ](https://developer.spotify.com/documentation/ios/guides/token-swap-and-refresh/).
+It is based on the [Authorization Code](authorization_code.md) flow and is also documented by Spotify: [Token Swap and Refresh ](https://developer.spotify.com/documentation/ios/guides/token-swap-and-refresh/).

 ## Flow

-The client uses the first part of the `Authorization Code` flow and redirects the user to spotify's login page.
+The client uses the first part of the `Authorization Code` flow and redirects the user to Spotify's login page.
 In this part, only the client id is required.
-Once the user logged in and confirmed the usage of your app, he will be redirect to a `http://localhost` server which grabs the `code` from the query parameters.
+Once the user logged in and confirmed the usage of your app, they will be redirect to a `http://localhost` server which grabs the `code` from the query parameters.

 ```csharp
 var request = new LoginRequest("http://localhost", "ClientId", LoginRequest.ResponseType.Code)